 On 1 July 2016, The WW1 Project Team hosted a special service in Harlow Market Square, at 7:00am, to mark the exact moment of the centenary of The Battle of the Somme.
 At the service, the names of the 13 men from Harlow who lost their lives at the battle were read out and a two minutes silence was held.
 Chair of the WW1 Project Team, Councillor Jean Clark then laid a memorial wreath under the specially designed banner, marking the centenary of the battle.

-A special exhibition was held between July and November 2016, commemorating the 13 men from Harlow who died at The Battle of the Somme.
+The Battle of the Somme exhibition (pdf) was held between July and November 2016, commemorating the 13 men from Harlow who died at The Battle of the Somme.
 The exhibition travelled around the town to various locations, including, The Harvey Centre, Harlow Library, The Leisurezone, Harlow Museum, Tye Green Library, Harlow College and Civic Centre.

-- First World War illustrated book - second edition November 2014 (pdf)
+- First World War illustrated book - final edition 2018 (pdf)

 - War memorials and war graves in Harlow foldable map (pdf)